College of Letters & Science

 - Students may not take foreign language courses on a pass/fail basis until the foreign language requirement for their degree program has been satisfied.

-- Students pursuing certificate programs should check with the certificate advisor(s) about policies concerning pass/fail for certificate program courses.
+- Students pursuing certificate programs should check with the certificate advisor(s) about policies concerning pass/fail for certificate program courses since many certificate programs do not allow coursework to be taken for pass/fail.

-For further information, deadline dates, and instructions for registration stop by the College of Letters & Science Student Academic Affairs in Suite 155 Middleton Building, 1305 Linden Drive, for more assistance.
+For further information, deadline dates, and instructions for registration stop by the College of Letters & Science Academic Deans' Services in Suite 110 Ingraham Hall, 1155 Observatory Drive, or call 608-262-0617 for more assistance.

 A course failed in residence at UW–Madison may be repeated for credit at any other educational institution.
 However the new grade earned out of residence will not have an impact on the student's UW–Madison GPA.